 The minimum you must know

-There was a time in the not too distant past when the Democratic People's Republic of Korea (North Korea) and Republic of Korea (South Korea) tried this before, and set a similarly incredible example with diplomacy for peace.
-The Supreme Leader of North Korea and then President of South Korea heroically de-escalated military tension in 2017, when there was the possibility of nuclear confrontation.
-Then President Trump was important to the de-escalation.
-He and Supreme leader Kim Jong Un did something amazing at the time, and gradually improved relations, first by sending “love letters” to one another (perhaps as way to surface “love” helpfully in the news, before it was popular for news presenters to pattern similarly), and then by meeting in person on the militarized border of North and South Korea, so that both leaders could symbolically visit the two Koreas together.
-That was the first time an American president visited the north in nearly a century.
-That was an extraordinary time for peace.
+A sincere and probably lifelong friendship developed between the Supreme Leader Kim Jong Un of North Korea and U.S. President Donald J. Trump, when they heroically de-escalated military tension in 2017, after a brief however very frightening possibility nuclear confrontation almost developed.
+The President of the United States and the Supreme Leader of North Korea did something amazing at the time.
+They gradually improved relations, first by sending “love letters” to one another (perhaps as way to surface and pattern “love” helpfully in the news, before it was popular for news presenters to pattern similarly), and then by meeting in person on the subsequently demilitarized border of North and South Korea, so that both leaders could symbolically visit the two Koreas together.
+That was the first time an American president visited the north in nearly a century and historic moment for peace.
 The Supreme Leader Kim Jong Un and then President Trump avoided nuclear conflict by doing more to get the concepts of “peace” and “love” into the news than almost any other leaders before that time.
-(This was soon followed by four Abraham Accords, which achieved the same thing rhetorically when Israel made interfaith-peace with four Arab states.)
-There have been much more optimistic relations between North and South Korea ever since.
+(Their efforts set the tone that made four Abraham Accords possible for the United States and Israel with Arabic speaking countries.)
+There have been optimistic relations between North and South Korea ever since.
 President Trump and the Supreme Leader of North Korea deserve tremendous credit for the effort for peace.
 Also, the Presidents of South Korea and Supreme Leader of North Korea were nominated to share a Nobel Peace Prize at that time, which this writer still believes the two leaders deserve.
+Perhaps the prize will be awarded to the Supreme Leader and President Lee Jae-myung with a permanent peace agreement instead.

 President Moon Jae-in & Supreme Leader Kim Jong-un